Bull and Mouth Inn: Origins

 The original name of the inn was the Boulogne Mouth in reference to the town and harbor of Boulogne which was besieged by the English king Henry VIII in 1544–1546.
 Over time, the name became the Bull and Mouth.
 The inn building was destroyed in the Great Fire of London of 1666 but rebuilt.
 The street took its name from the inn and was first recorded on John Ogilby and William Morgan's Large Scale Map of the City As Rebuilt By 1676.

 Coach trade

 The inn was an important arrival and departure point for coaches from all over England but particularly from the north and Scotland.
-It was in close proximity to the General Post Office at St Martin's Le Grand, built 1829, which was the start of the mail coach route north along the Great North Road past the inn and along Aldersgate Street.
+It was near the General Post Office at St Martin's Le Grand, built 1829, which was the start of the mail coach route north along the Great North Road past the inn and along Aldersgate Street.
 In 1830, it was acquired by the coaching entrepreneur Edward Sherman and rebuilt as the Queen's Hotel at a cost of £60,000.
 The architect was James Savage.
 The hotel provided accommodation for passengers and underground stabling for 700 horses.
 Walter Thornbury described it in 1878 as "much affected by Manchester men".

 It was painted by Thomas Hosmer Shepherd whose work was engraved by W. Watkins.